vidarshan/vidarshanadithya/README.md

 <br>

 I'm a Software Engineer who likes to see things being built one line of code at a time.
-I'm well organised and prefers to have incremental self-development based on the knowledge gained.
+I'm well organised and prefers to have incremental self-development based on the knowledge gained

 <br>